matwilso/boxLCD/README.md

 - maybe multiple image channels to represent these different layers
 - envs that challenge the ability to interface with information about a scene, like descriptions of properties of multiple objects and inferring which properties describe which object
 - more formal benchmarks and bits/dim baselines
+- adding modality of sound. possibly through some pseudo-sound signal. like some simple and short waveform if the robot's limb hits the ground. for a bouncing ball, it would be a different waveform with amplitude proportional to distance from robot.

 ![](./assets/roadmap_pic.png)